Kon1601/myrepo/README.md

 new edit

 I am testing this setup
-this is a test for pull
+ok that test went surprisingly fast